21823-4/usecases/README.md

 **Figure 2: Use case 2 relationships to ISO/IEC 21823-4**

 - Metamodel1 is the metamodel defined in [IEC 61360-1](https://webstore.iec.ch/publication/28560):Standard data element types with associated classification scheme - Part 1: Definitions - Principles and methods.
-- Model1 is the IEC 61987 CDD model comlying to Metamodel1.
+- Model1 is the IEC 61987 CDD model comlying with Metamodel1.
 [IEC 61987 CDD](https://cdd.iec.ch/cdd/iec61987/iec61987.nsf/TreeFrameset?OpenFrameSet&ongletactif=1) model contains entities defined in the IEC 61987 series:
 industrial-process measurement and control - Data structures and elements in process equipment catalogues.
 - Metamodel2 is the metamodel defined in AAS.
 AAS is a standard model defined for industrial IoT.
 Its detailed metamodel can be referred through
 [Plattform Industrie 4.0 - Details of the Asset Administration Shell - Part 1 (plattform-i40.de)](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.html).